A Higher-Order Generalized Singular Value Decomposition for Rank Deficient Matrices: The parameter

-Semisimple eigenvalues are expected to be associated with the common or isolated subspaces and therefore not further considered.
-To examine the remaining eigenvectors associated with simple eigenvalues, we will make use of shifted and scaled versions of $S_\pi$ and $T_\pi$, recalling that two matrices $T$ and $\tilde{T}\!\eqdef\!\alpha T\!+\!\beta I$ have identical eigenvectors for any $\alpha,\beta\in\R$ with $\alpha \neq 0$.
+Semisimple eigenvalues are expected to be associated with the common or isolated subspaces and therefore not considered further.
+To examine the remaining eigenvectors associated with simple eigenvalues, we will make use of the following result in both cases: